mcliff1/SignalBot/README.md

 * create an IAM user account with a Key for access to CLI (would be nice to do this with a server role, but the serverless framework uses the API Key)
 * `sls config credentials --provider aws --key <publickey> --secret <privatekey>`
 * in the *SignalBot/bot* directory run `sls info` (or `sls deploy`)

+OR you can use this [cloud formation template](https://github.com/mcliff1/aws/blob/master/cfn-ec2workstation.json)

   start with
 >  /api/metrics/soil
 >  {"beg":"beg","deviceid":"3c003e000247353137323334","soilmoisture1":"3308","soilmoisture2":"3498","soilmoisture3":"1","humidity":"16.9000","tempc":"22.0000","tempf":"71.6000","volts":"4.2250","battery":"104.9375"}